 Behind the scenes, help for an inmate

 When a judge in a Danbury courtroom sentenced Panna Krom to 20 years in prison in 2007, her father fainted.
 He begged their lawyer to argue for a shorter sentence.
 The judge reduced it to 18 years.
 Resigned to the sentence, the family fell into a rhythm of frequent phone calls and weekly visits to York Correctional Institute in Niantic.
-For years, Krom spent most of her allotted 15 minutes on the phone weeping and pleading to come home.
+For years, Krom, then only 17, spent most of her allotted 15 minutes on the phone weeping and pleading to come home.

 The only daughter of Cambodian refugees who fled the Khmer Rouge, Krom was a high school junior when she became pregnant.
 Fearful that her family would disown her, Krom hid her condition.
 “My parents went through terrible things in Cambodia.
 They came here for the American dream and when I got pregnant I felt like I ruined it for them,” she said.
 Krom’s boyfriend wanted her to get an abortion, but it was against her Buddhist faith.